pimiel/iBOTS-Essential-Computer-Tools-for-Researchers-Workshop/02 Version Control with Git.md

 **Exercises**

 1. Reverting the latest commit
-   1. Modify `experiment.txt` again and commit the changes.
+   1. Modify `experiment_1.txt` again and commit the changes.
    2. Use `git log --oneline` to view the commit history.
    3. Revert the latest commit using `git revert HEAD`.
    4. Check the status and commit history to confirm the revert.

-2. Reverting a specific commit
+2. (Optional) Reverting a specific commit
    1. Modify and commit changes to `experiment.txt` a few times.
    2. Use `git log --oneline` to identify a specific commit to undo.
    3. Use `git revert <commit-hash>` to undo only that commit.
 Were you able to do this smoothly?
 Or did you get any conflicts?
 If so, why?